arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 09/05/2021 18:32 (UTC)`.
+The last change was detected on `Monday 09/06/2021 04:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code